masolimano/maneage/README.md

      $ git commit            # Make your first commit (mention the first output)
      ```

- - **Title**, **Short description** of project: In this raw skeleton, the
+ - **Title**, **Short description** and **author** of project: In this raw
-     title or short descripton of your project should be added in the
+     skeleton, the title or short descripton of your project should be
-     following two files: `Makefile` (the first line), and
+     added in the following two files: `Makefile` (the first line), and
      `tex/preamble-style.tex` (the last few lines, along with the names of
      you and your colleagues).
 In both cases, the texts you should replace
      are all in capital letters to make them easier to identify.
+Ofcourse,
+     if you use a different LaTeX method of managing the title and authors,
+     please feel free to use your own methods, just find a way to keep the
+     pipeline version in a nicely visible place.

  - **`README`**: Go through this top-level instruction file and make it fit